 What about the curriculum?

 The school operates a separate nursery section with offers a combined Montessori and Early Years Foundation Stage approach to classes, and follows the National curriculum for England in the Primary and Secondary schools.
 Students follow the Cambridge and Edexcel Exam Board curricula leading to IGCSE and A' Levels.
-With the growth of the school to include Year 13 in the current 2018-19 academic year, Raffles will have its first set of graduates - and A Level results - in the summer of 2019.
-The school does not publish its subject options.
+With the growth of the school to include Year in the 2018-19 academic year, Raffles should have received its first set of graduates - and A Level results - in the summer of 2019.
+The school does not detail A Level options.

 RIS has always had a strong reputation for supporting students with English language learner requirements.
 Students in need of EAL services are identified through admissions at entrance.
 Homeroom teachers also help identify EAL children and their ability through observations in the first few weeks when the child enters the school.
 Children are then placed in one of three learning groups, dependent on their support requirements.
 They may initially receive one-to-one support, prior to moving on to less intensive support as necessary.

 A further focus of the school, driven in part by the very wide range of nationalities that it has attracted, is foreign languages.
 The main school curriculum includes Arabic A and B (for native and non-native speakers) and introduces either French or Mandarin from Year 3 where students have 60 minutes per week.
 From Year 4 onwards, students have 120 minutes of MFL instruction per week.
 The school also offers a very popular programme for Mother tongue languages - French, Spanish, Russian and Hindi.
 Mother Tongue is offered to native speaking students only.
 These classes are run by private teachers and there is an additional cost to participate in these classes.
 Though not compulsory, RIS recommends that native speaking students participate in these classes.
 Mother tongue students may have the option of taking IGCSE in their mother tongue at the end of Year 10.